Learn How to Weld

 Cut metal with a chop saw

-Fourteen-inch metal-cutting saws like this, outfitted with an abrasive blade, cost $100 to $200.
+Fourteen-inch metal-cutting saws like this, outfitted with an abrasive blade, cost $100 to $200, and they are essential for learning how to weld.
 These saws can cut bricks and pavers as well.
 A large metal-cutting saw with carbide teeth cuts metal like butter and with less burrs, but it will set you back more than $250.
 Never put a carbide-tooth blade on an abrasive saw because this saw runs at twice the rpm, a speed that could destroy the blade or worse.
 Miter saws designed to cut wood also spin too fast for metal- cutting blades, and since their motors aren’t sealed, the metal chips and shavings can destroy the motor.